kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ---

-### Broad Applications
+### Broad Applications,

-(may) benefit users the most.
+## Broad User Base

 ???
 Projects written against this out-of-the-box API are where we have the most opportunity to impact how WordPress users see their content and understand the data they are generating.

-So I turn to you with a question: how can we educate users about the potential they have here?
+So I turn to you with a final question: how can we educate users about the potential they have here?
 Can we?

 ---